Posted on February 8, 2012 by Paul Hammond

 In addition, by making calls through your Virtual PBX system, you can avoid roaming charges.
 With VoIP Anywhere, you can make calls from around the world through your softphone and Wi-Fi connection, getting U.S. dial tone for free.
 Don’t waste your money on costly international roaming fees.
 Call Virtual PBX today and save yourself some hard earned cash.

 Posted on December 21, 2011 by Paul Hammond

 Virtual PBX Complete with VoIP Anywhere Recognized for Outstanding Innovation with the 2011 Unified Communications Excellence Award

 Virtual PBX is no stranger to winning telecom awards.
 In the past two years alone, they have won 11 Product of the year awards, more than any other hosted PBX provider.

 Now they have a new award to add to their quickly growing collection of achievements.
 TMC, a global, integrated marketing company, has named Virtual PBX Complete with VoIP Anywhere as a recipient of its 2011 Unified Communications Excellence Award.
 The Unified Communications Excellence Awards honor products that have unique features and have made significant contributions in advancing technology in unified communications.

-te is perfect for small and mid-sized businesses, allowing professionals the freedom to carry their business extensions all over the world.
+Virtual PBX Complete is perfect for small and mid-sized businesses, allowing professionals the freedom to carry their business extensions all over the world.